mondeja/mkdocs-include-markdown-plugin/README.md

   **heading-offset** (0): Increases or decreases the Markdown headings depth by this number.
 Only supports number sign (`#`) heading syntax.
 Accepts negative values to drop leading `#` characters.
+- <a name="replace" href="#replace">#</a>
+  **replace**: Replaces text in the Markdown.
+This translates a json string to a List where the first element is replaced by the second element.
+  A List of Lists can be given for multiple replacements.

 ##### Examples